-The Clinical Librarian can offer a range of different services, tailored to meet your needs.
+Our Clinical Librarians can offer a range of different services, tailored to meet your needs.

 If you can’t get to the Library, then we will bring the Library to you.
-Contact us to arrange for our Clinical Librarian to come and spend time with your department, team, or ward.
-While Hayley is there she can help with searches, carry out training, discuss staff and patient information needs and how best to meet them, help arrange and facilitate journal clubs, assist with research/audit activity, academic study and nurse revalidation.
+Contact us to arrange for a Clinical Librarian to come and spend time with your department, team, or ward.
+Whilst there, they can help with searches, carry out training, discuss staff and patient information needs and how best to meet them, help arrange and facilitate journal clubs, assist with research/audit activity, academic study and nurse revalidation.